albertofem/go-learning/README.md

 go-learning
 ===========

-GO programming language learning effort
+This repository contains Go programming stuff as a learning effort.